Zest Kitchen & Bar

 The interior logic of a space tells you what the operators believe about their guests.
 A bar-and-kitchen format, where the two functions share visual and physical space rather than being separated into distinct zones, signals a particular kind of hospitality: one that expects guests to move between drinking and eating, to arrive for cocktails and stay for food, or to treat a plate of something serious as a companion to a considered drink.
 This format has become common in markets where dining culture has matured past the binary of formal restaurant versus casual bar.
 Salt Lake City, for all the national narratives about its drinking culture, has developed a generation of venues that operate exactly this way.

 Alongside Zest Kitchen & Bar in that conversation are places like Avenues Proper, which pairs a serious beer program with food that asks to be taken seriously, and Bambara Salt Lake City, which occupies a hotel-adjacent position but has maintained a local audience.
-The point is not to rank them against each other but to note that the category of kitchen-and-bar hybrid is now well-populated in SLC, and Zest Kitchen & Bar finds its footing within a competitive peer set rather than in isolation.
+The point is not to rank them against each other but to note that the category of kitchen-and-bar hybrid is now well-populated in SLC, and Zest Kitchen & Bar finds its footing within a competitive comparable set rather than in isolation.

 What the Downtown Placement Means